2007 Sudan floods

 On 3 July 2007, flash floods during Sudan's rainy season devastated much of the country's central, southern, and western regions.
 The Sudanese government referred to the floods as the "worst in living memory".

 An estimated 200,000 Sudanese were made homeless while 122 reportedly died.
 The United Nations played a principal role in the ensuing recovery and relief program.

 Damage

-As of the 12th of August, 2007, the emergency had caused the total or partial destruction of over 150,000 homes, leaving at least 750,000 homeless or in need of emergency shelter due to a destroyed home (according to an average of available estimates).
+As of 12 August 2007, the emergency had caused the total or partial destruction of over 150,000 homes, leaving at least 750,000 homeless or in need of emergency shelter due to a destroyed home (according to an average of available estimates).

 The areas worst affected were the states of Kassala, Khartoum, North Kurdufan, Unity State, and Upper Nile.
 The United Nations, whilst not providing specific figures for the devastation, estimates that "well over 30,000 houses" were fully destroyed, and "at least 365,000 people" have already been directly affected, including a reported 64 dead and 335 injured.

 The United Nations reported on 19 August the following highlights: